teamdeeson/codex/docs/handbook/roles-at-deeson.md

 Solutions Architects need to be able to know enough about all of these areas to be able to do their role effectively, but they’re likely to have deeper specialisms in one or more of these areas too.

-Pod 2 have been trialling a simple form of [skills mapping](https://docs.google.com/spreadsheets/d/1GrD3DmFcYpNec_DsmBF3GP3x-SI55LdGLac3L_1MdrU/edit#gid=0) to help show this in more detail.

-This self-assessment mapping shows how the developer role is broad enough to accommodate different strengths in different technologies - and how this looks across a pod as a whole.

 There’s not a single desired profile of skills for the developer roles, but we need to make sure that the mix is right across a pod as a whole.

-#Project roles

-The blend of technologies, schedules and project requirements means that for each project, a developer may undertake different kinds of work on different projects - within the overall scope of the developer job role as outlined above.

-It’s up to the pod to determine how this will work on each project, as the pod team is best informed about the needs of the project and the strengths of each pod member (as mapped using the pod 2 technique above).